NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

-<i>Cell with _segment_s specified in a _morphology_ element along with details on its _biophysicalProperties_.
-NOTE: this can only be correctly simulated using jLEMS when there is a single segment in the cell, and _v of this cell represents the membrane potential in that isopotential segment.</i>
+<i>Cell with  {ref}`schema:segment`s specified in a  {ref}`schema:morphology` element along with details on its  {ref}`schema:biophysicalproperties`.
+NOTE: this can only be correctly simulated using jLEMS when there is a single segment in the cell, and **v** of this cell represents the membrane potential in that isopotential segment. .</i>